 Cow Muck

-The addition of cow manure to lime plaster can help prevent soot staining due to a combination of factors:
+The application of cow manure and lime can help prevent soot staining due to a combination of factors:

-Physical Barrier: The organic matter in the manure, including hair and fibers, can create a physical barrier that helps to prevent soot particles from penetrating the plaster.
+Physical Barrier: The organic matter in the manure, including hair and fibres, can create a physical barrier that helps to prevent soot particles from penetrating the plaster.

 It's important to note that fresh cow manure should be used, as it contains the most effective components.
 The manure should be well-mixed into the lime plaster to ensure even distribution.